emilyhammes/emilyhammes.github.io/celticchristmas/index.md

 # Celtic Christmas

 ## Inspiration
-I have a tiny appartment and it needed a matching christmas tree.
+I have a tiny apartment and it needed a matching Christmas tree.

 ## Introduction
 The Celtic Christmas kit is 4 PCBs built on a single board which break appart and are soldered into a 3D celtic knot shapped like a christmas tree.